Make your own Valentines this year with some free Pixar printable valentines, blank and ready to color with your kids for classroom parties!

 Dory was already designed and saved in my software from the party, so I just tacked on the wording for the Valentine’s theme.
 Easy Peasy!

-Ok, so Pooh Bear doesn’t fit the Pixar Printables mold of the rest of the valentines, but he was also already designed – I made him a long time ago for my Winnie the Pooh Birthday Blocks.
+Ok, so Pooh Bear doesn’t fit the Pixar mold of the rest of the valentines, but he was also already designed – I made him a long time ago while designing my Winnie the Pooh Pop-Up Card.
 So he got a sentiment and got thrown into the mix.

 You still have to have them cut in their individual layers, but it’s much faster than when you’re ACTUALLY cutting and changing paper colors and things.
 I love this feature!